DataDog/integrations-core/activemq_xml/README.md

 The ActiveMQ XML check does not include any events.

 ### Service Checks
-The ActiveMQ XML check does not include any service checks.
+The ActiveMQ XML check does not include any Service Checks.

 ## Troubleshooting
 Need help?
 Contact [Datadog support][117].